Namati is dedicated to putting

 We advance justice by equipping people to

-understand, use, and shape the laws that affect them.
+know, use, and shape the laws that affect them.

 In 2003, Namati’s CEO, Vivek Maru, co-founded Timap for Justice,a community paralegal program in Sierra Leone.
 The country had just come out of a brutal 11-year civil war.